 CONSOLIDATED GAAP RESULTS (presented in millions, except per share data)

 A comparison of results from operations is as follows:

 Amounts attributable to Motorola Solutions, Inc. common stockholders

 Weighted average diluted common shares outstanding 177.0 217.8

 HIGHLIGHTED ITEMS AND SHARE-BASED COMPENSATION EXPENSE

-The table below includes highlighted items, share-based compensation expense and intangible amortization for the fourth quarter of 2015.
+The table below includes highlighted items, share-based compensation expense and intangible amortization for the first quarter of 2016.